Watch our video of this experience:

 Canberra Glassworks has a remit to cast glass art in a contemporary light — and it certainly succeeds at doing so.
 There’s plenty to do at the centre, and you‘ll need to set aside at least half a day to do it justice.

-For many, the Hotshop is going to be the highlight.
+For many visitors, the ‘Hotshop’ is going to be the highlight.
 There’s a tiered viewing gallery where you can sit and observe the artists-in-residence creating their works.
-This is not a demonstration that’s put on for visitors.
+This is not a demonstration that’s put on for the audience.
 These are working artists — most of whom have paid to make use of the state-of-the-art facilities.

 It feels almost like you are watching a ballet set in the underworld.
 The glistening artists are the performers — ducking and weaving between one another armed with great rods tipped with glowing molten glass.
 The Dickensian 19th century industrial setting only adds to the atmosphere.

-The more serene Coldshop is where the finishing touches are put to the works.
-This is also where school holiday classes take place.
-At other times, budding artists (aged 14 and older) can take part in the ‘make your own paperweight or tumbler’ program.
-It runs on Saturdays and Sundays throughout the year.
+The more serene ‘Coldshop’ is where the finishing touches are put to the works.
+This is also where the centre’s classes and group workshops take place.

 Down in the foyer there’s a wonderful gallery space.
 Exhibitions change roughly every eight weeks.
 Check the website to see what’s on during your visit.